hit-pay/woocommerce/hitpay-payment-gateway/readme.txt

 = 4.0.8 =
 - Now it is compatible to block based checkout - Drop-In (Popup) and POS option with Form Build

+= 4.0.9 =
+- Webhook order_id param changed since some third party plugin intercept this and prevented the webhook execution